-I was delighted to have a 2-page spread in this 1998 Prentice-Hall textbook aimed at computer literacy and information technology… as an old drop-out, it has always felt a little subversive to see my technomadic adventure taught to students.
-In the decades since, physical location has indeed become much less relevant; it is almost hard to remember how insanely radical this was, not so very long ago.
+I was delighted to have a 2-page spread in this 1998 Prentice-Hall textbook aimed at computer literacy and information technology… as an old drop-out, it has always felt subversive to see my technomadic adventure taught to students.
+In the decades since, physical location has indeed become much less relevant; it is hard to remember how insanely radical this was, not so very long ago.

 This book was aimed at introductory computer science classes as well as high school and self-study readers on a quest for “computer literacy,” back at a time when the fundamentals of life were changing fast.
 It was an ambitious goal, with corresponding web site and CDROM resources, and it’s actually quite good… about 450 pages plus support files covering a very wide range of the 1998 state of the art.
 (An earlier version was called Computer Currents, and it looks like publication continued through the 7th edition in 2005.)